-In the age of Industry 4.0 and digital transformation, the manufacturing industry is the market where most Industrial IoT (IIoT) projects are realized and by far the market where most IIoT investments are made.
+In the age of Industry 4.0 and the digital transformation of manufacturing, the manufacturing industry is the segment where most IoT investments are made and large Industrial IoT projects are realized.

 IoT is a core component of industrial transformation efforts across the globe, including Industry 4.0 (with its fourth industrial revolution) and the Industrial Internet (with the Industrial Internet Consortium)

 Moreover, manufacturing isn’t just the clear leader in the Industrial Internet but it tops ALL industries (including the consumer IoT space) in the broader IoT reality.
 According to IDC data, published early 2017, the manufacturing industry was good for a total IoT spend of $178 billion in 2016, which is more than twice as much than the second largest vertical market (in IoT spend), transportation.

 IoT spend and evolutions in manufacturing 2017-2020

 Manufacturing is poised to keep that first position across the globe until at least 2020, even if, as usual, in some geographies, this leading position is more outspoken.

 In the APeJ (Asia Pacific, excluding Japan) region, close to one third of all IoT spending (hardware, software, services and connectivity combined) will be for the manufacturing industry in 2020.
 Also in other regions, manufacturing ranks first but with slower market shares of total IoT spending.
 In the US, for instance, IoT spend by the manufacturing industry will account for approximately 15 percent of total IoT purchases.